-112. There are a number of occasions within Appendix B where the requirements address risks other than climate-related risks.
-Further work is required to ensure the appendix covers climate-related risks only to ensure that there is no overlap or duplication with future thematic standards.
+- 128. There are a number of occasions within Appendix B where the requirements address risks other than climate-related risks.
+Further work is required to ensure that the appendix covers climate-related risks only to ensure that there is no overlap or duplication with future thematic standards.
 For example, the requirement in B7, EM-CO-140a.2 asks an entity to disclose the number of incidents of non-compliance associated with water quality permits, standards and regulations.
+Another example is in B26, FB-RN-430a.2 which asks entities to disclose the percentage of eggs purchased that originated from a cage-free environment.
+We are unable to link these examples to a climate risk. - 129.
+We understand that SASB standards were developed more holistically, rather than topic by topic, so it is understandable that there may be difficulty in separating out the climate specific requirements.
+This serves to support the suggestion that mandatory application should only be enforced once there is a more complete set of sustainability disclosure standards.